bstempi/blog/content/pages/resume.md

 --------
 I'm a seasoned data/software engineer that specializes in data pipelines and distributed processing.
 My main tools, in no particular order, are Python, Scala, and AWS.
 I have a track record of being effective at working remotely, automating development operations, and building elastic systems.

+In my free time, I'm a pilot and skydiver.
+I try to spend as much time in the sky as possible.

 Employment
 -----------

+### Senior Data Engineer, Disney Streaming (contract via Korn Ferry) ###
+#### October 2023 - Current ####
+I currently operate on a team that is responsible for collecting, sanitizing, aggregating, and reporting on Disney Streaming's messaging efforts.
+I'm responsible for developing and overseeing part of our message reporting pipeline.

+I did this using Python, Spark, and Snowflake as the base of our systems.
+This all runs on AWS using S3 and Databricks.

 ### Senior Data Engineer, Even Financial (now Engine by MoneyLion) ###
 #### May 2022 - March 2023 ####